PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.4.md

 This reduces fragmented liquidity, making trading more efficient.

-Tick-Spacing in Uniswap V3
+Tick-Spacing in Dragonswap V2

-Tick-spacing refers to the interval between two ticks, which defines the granularity of price ranges in a Uniswap V3 pool.
+Tick-spacing refers to the interval between two ticks, which defines the granularity of price ranges in a Dragonswap V2 pool.
 When a pool is created, it is initialized with a specific tick-spacing, determining the space between two consecutive ticks.
 This interval specifies where liquidity can be added or removed and directly affects the precision of price ranges.

 How Tick-Spacing Works